BiancaZimmer/masterthesis/code_mh_main/README.md

 # By Bianca

+## Main programs can be found in:
+- preprocessing: file to preprocess data, train model, generate prototypes, ... for the web application
+- xai_demo: web application

 ## Setup
 - change the utils.py so the global variables fit your data
   - DATA_DIR should contain the data in a folder with name <data_name>